 Rule Group Critical Questions Program Names Task Type SAG Are current forest practices rules for timber harvest in and around forested wetlands effective at meeting the Forest and Fish aquatic resource objectives and performance targets, and the goal of no-net-loss of functions of those wetlands?
 Are forested wetlands regenerating sufficiently to maintain no net loss of wetland functions?
 Forested Wetlands Effectiveness Program Effectiveness WetSAG Are current forest practices rules-specified wetland buffers (WMZ) for Type A and B wetlands effective at meeting the Forest and Fish aquatic resource objectives and performance targets, and the goal of no-net-loss of functions of those wetlands?
 WMZ Effectiveness Monitoring Program Effectiveness WetSAG Are road construction and maintenance activities in wetlands adequately mitigated to achieve no net loss of wetland functions?
 How and to what degree does forest road construction and maintenance near wetlands alter the water regimes, water quality, and habitat functions of the wetlands and downstream waters?
 Forest Roads and Wetlands Effectiveness WetSAG What are the magnitude and duration of effects of silvicultural chemicals on wetland processes, functions, and aquatic resources within the wetlands and connected waters?
 Do the pesticide and fertilizer Rules protect processes, functions, and aquatic resources within wetlands and connected waters?
 Silvicultural Chemicals and Wetlands Effectiveness WetSAG LWAG What are the spatial and temporal cumulative effects of multiple forest practices on wetlands connected waters at the watershed-scale level?
-Wetlands Intensive Monitoring Program Intensive Monitoring WetSAG
+What are the causal relationships and effects of forest practices on wetlands and connected waters?
+Wetlands Intensive Monitoring Program Intensive Monitoring WetSAG Under Review Wetlands Mapping Program Rule Tool WetSAG